appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 <dd>

-*Example*: If you want to allow only certain users to edit the Table:
+*Example*: if you want to allow only certain users to edit the Table:

 * Enable the Editable property at the Table Column level.